razezach15/edifly-ui/README.md

 - 🎨 **Modern Design**: Clean and professional components with thoughtful spacing and typography
 - 🔧 **TypeScript Support**: Full TypeScript support with comprehensive type definitions
-- 🎭 **Theming**: CSS variables-based theming system with light and dark mode support
+- 🎭 **Tailwind CSS**: Modern utility-first styling with full Tailwind CSS integration
 - 📱 **Responsive**: Mobile-first responsive design
 - 🧩 **Modular**: Import only what you need for optimal bundle size
 - 📚 **Storybook**: Interactive component documentation and playground